Skip to content

 What language is Yemeni Arabic?

-Yemeni Arabic is a dialect of Arabic.
+Yemeni Arabic is a dialect of the Arabic language.

 Which region is Yemeni Arabic associated with?